If you can't get outdoors, bring nature inside!

 - Tape measures, rulers, and squares

 - Small whiskbroom and dustpan for cleanup

-- Project Learning Tree’s Environmental Experiences for Early Childhood book has more rules and suggestions for young children to build something useful with real tools.
+- Project Learning Tree's Environmental Experiences for Early Childhood book has more rules and suggestions for young children to build something useful with simple tools.

 Elementary/Middle School ideas

 - Set out baskets of nature items: acorns, pussy willows, tree cookies, interesting stones, and pine cones.
 Collecting eggs, feathers, and nests for educational purposes requires a permit.